-Long before there was Generation X, I grew up having missed all the deadlines of the 60s – I was 9 for the Summer of Love and 11 for Woodstock.
-I just wasn’t buying all those teenaged stumbling, mumbling bumblers on drugs telling me to adopt their tune out, turn on, drop out mantra.
-They knew everything about being young – don’t trust anyone over 25.
-Soon it was anyone over 30.
-All we had to do was what they did – we weren’t important to them.
-We didn’t have defining experiences – assassinations, Vietnam, the draft, moon shots, civil rights, Star Trek.
-We didn’t relate.
-I wasn’t some kid looking for a DARE Just Say No program.
-I just wanted my own Beatles; but instead we got the Rutles.
+Long before there is Generation X, I grew up having missed all the deadlines of the 60s – I was 9 for the Summer of Love and 11 for Woodstock.
+I’m just not buying all these teenage stumbling, mumbling bumblers on drugs telling me to adopt their turn on, tune in, drop out mantra.
+They think they know everything about being young – don’t trust anyone over 25.
+Now it’s anyone over 30.
+All we have to do is what they did – we aren’t important to them.
+We don’t have defining experiences – assassinations, Vietnam, the draft, moon shots, civil rights, Star Trek.
+We don’t relate.
+I’m not some kid looking for a DARE Just Say No program.
+I just want my own Beatles; and instead we get the Rutles.

-That entire hippie blissed-out crap was commoditized and sold like a pet rock or fart in a bottle.
-I knew something else had to be around the corner of growing up.
-I was waiting.
-I was ready.
-Born in ’58 sounds like Springsteen but I was more Johnny Rotten before the Sex Pistols.
+That entire hippie blissed-out crap is commoditized and sold like a pet rock or fart in a bottle.
+I know something else had to be around the corner of growing up.
+I’m waiting.
+I’m ready.
+Born in ’58 sounds like Springsteen but I’m more Johnny Rotten before the Sex Pistols.
 Now I’m getting ahead of my life.
-I had to survive a lot before I had the aroma of teen spirit and became a reminder to aging hippies of the failures of their youth.
+I have to survive a lot before I get the aroma of teen spirit and become a reminder to aging hippies of the failures of their youth.
 I see myself as positive while they only see the negative.
 Youth is not about succeeding; it is failing to change the world.
-And then you grow up.
-Better to be ready for the next century.
+Then you grow up, ready for the next century.

-I was born into the military, Alameda Naval Hospital, Oakland Ca, the summer of 1958.
-The first era of rock and roll, except Elvis was being drafted and shipped off to Germany.
-Dad was an Air Force officer, while Mom tended house.
-I was an only child, unlike my military brat friends who were born into packs of six or seven.
-I learned family from them, fitting in easily.
-My best friend’s mom gave me my razor short haircuts and their table always had room for one more.
-The other dads coached Little League and football.
-I didn’t miss out on family; I got mine next door.
+I was born in the military, Alameda Naval Hospital, Oakland Ca, the summer of 1958.
+The first era of rock and roll, except Elvis is drafted and ships off to Germany.
+Dad is an Air Force officer, while Mom tends house.
+I’m an only child, unlike my military brat friends who are born into packs of six or seven.
+I learn family from them, easily fitting in .
+My best friend’s mom gives me my razor short haircuts and their table always has room for one more.
+The other dads coach Little League and football.
+I don’t miss out on family; I get mine next door.

-In 1970 I started seventh grade at Orion Junior High, Elmendorf Air Force Base, Anchorage, Alaska.
-We lived in base housing, a quad called Chinook, attached homes for forty families.
-That’s where all my best friends lived.
-The guys in my class let a couple of sixth graders hangout with us because they wanted to and it was funny watching them try to act cool.
-One of the sixth graders, Will, became my personal victim as I stuck him in the eye with a ski pool, landed on his head (sixteen stitches) with my ski boots, and watched him break his leg when we went out-of-bounds at the Army ski hill.
-He was always cool, especially when I had to leave him laying in the snow to fetch the ski patrol for his rescue.
-The other sixth grader, Tom, was a joker, always thrashing his dad’s snowmobile for our amusement.
-He would jump off into the snow at top speed and watch it roll over and over.
-There was not a piece of plastic left on the machine; he was on constant restriction.
-We all skated by on antics that usually didn’t get us caught.
-My best friend Joe was an exception when he got drunk and lunched it in math class, confessing all.
-One antic, and it cost him getting Eagle Scout.
-Our main gossip topic concerned the CCD youth leader we all agreed was a perv but had no evidence.
-One friend’s sister went to Anchorage High.
-She was a full-on hippie, musk, patchouli and a boyfriend she was screwing.
-She and her mom fought every week.
-Eventually she moved downtown.
-We all imagined they was now screwing night and day.
+In 1970 I start seventh grade at Orion Junior High, Elmendorf Air Force Base, Anchorage, Alaska.
+We live in base housing, a quad called Chinook, attached homes for forty families.
+That’s where all my best friends live.
+The guys in my class let a couple of sixth graders hangout with us because they want to.
+We laugh watching them try to act cool.
+One of the sixth graders, Will, becomes my personal pin cushion as I stick him in the eye with a ski pool, land on his head (sixteen stitches) with my ski boots, and watch him break his leg when we go out-of-bounds at the Army ski hill.
+He’s always cool, especially when I leave him laying in the snow to fetch the ski patrol for his rescue.
+The other sixth grader, Tom, is a joker, always thrashing his dad’s snowmobile for our amusement.
+He jumps off into the snow at top speed and watches it roll over and over.
+There is not a piece of plastic left on the machine; he’s on constant restriction.
+We all skate by with antics that usually don’t get us caught.
+My best friend Joe is an exception when he gets drunk and lunches it in math class, confessing all.
+One antic, and it costs him getting Eagle Scout.
+Our main gossip topic concerns the CCD youth leader we all agree is a perv but have no evidence.
+One friend’s sister goes to Anchorage High.
+She’s a full-on hippie – musk, patchouli oil and a boyfriend she’s screwing.
+She and her mom fight every week.
+Eventually she moves downtown.
+We all imagine they are now screwing night and day.

-The center of our base activity was the swim team, which may seem strange for Alaska.
-Leaving the gym, our hair would instantly freeze as we whipped it up in the forty below wind chill factor – my first spiked hairdo.
-Since it was a co-ed sport, there was the girls’ locker room and shower to streak.
-What was cool about swimming were the high schoolers and even enlisted personnel working out with us.
-We considered we were hanging out with them.
-They were minimally cool to us.
-One high schooler, Rex, was exceptionally well endowed, 13-year-old penis envy.
-Josh, with long blond hair and granny glasses, was a dead ringer for John Lennon.
-Sam was our fashion guru when he started wearing boxers and announced that girls found it much sexier than the white briefs we all wore.
-Unable to verify the validity of this wisdom, we unanimously agreed this type of personal decision could wait until high school.
-Group think ruled in junior high.
+The center of our base activity is the swim team, which may seem strange in Alaska.
+Leaving the gym, our hair instantly freezes as we whip it up in the forty below wind chill factor – my first spiked hairdo.
+Since it’s a co-ed sport, there’s the girls’ locker room and shower to streak.
+What’s cool about swimming are the high schoolers and even enlisted personnel working out with us.
+We think we’re hanging out with them.
+They are minimally cool to us.
+One high schooler, Rex, is exceptionally well endowed, 13-year-old penis envy.
+Josh, with long blond hair and granny glasses, is a dead ringer for John Lennon.
+Sam is our fashion guru when he starts wearing boxers and announces that girls find it much sexier than the white briefs we all wear.
+Unable to verify the validity of this wisdom, we unanimously agree this type of personal decision can wait until high school.
+Group think rules in junior high.

-The scandal of the year unfolded around Rex, who got involved in dope and sex with a team mom.
-Being the height of the Vietnam War, Glenda’s husband was off fighting as an Air Policeman, while she was fucking one of Rex’s 16 year old friends, John.
-When hubby cop came back on mid-tour leave, she told him John was their live-in foster son.
-Needless to say, John was out the door.
-Then there was nowhere for the gang to hang out and smoke dope.
-John returned the day hubby flew back to Vietnam.
-Unfortunately Mommy OD’d on her young son’s medication.
-Hubby returned and Mommy was on the locked sixth floor ward of the base hospital.
-End of story, the family was off, minus the foster son, to Alabama, where wives don’t fuck sixteen year old hippies.
-Rex regaled us over several months with the unfolding soap opera, the sordid details getting better and better.
-Eventually the pot smoking got him kicked out of his parents’ quarters, and Rex headed off to the counterculture frontier.
+The scandal of the year unfolds around Rex, who is involved in dope and sex with a team mom.
+Being the height of the War, Glenda’s husband is in Vietnam, fighting as an Air Policeman, while she’s fucking John, one of Rex’s 16 year old stoner friends.
+When hubby cop comes back on mid-tour leave, she tells him John is their live-in foster son.
+Needless to say, John is out the door.
+Now there is nowhere to hang out and smoke dope.
+John returns the day hubby flies back to Vietnam.
+Unfortunately, Mommy OD’s on her young son’s epilepsy medication.
+Hubby returns.
+Mommy’s locked on the sixth floor ward of the base hospital.
+End of story: the family, minus the foster son. is off to Alabama, where wives don’t fuck sixteen year old hippies.
+Rex regales us over several months with the unfolding soap opera, the sordid details getting better and better.
+Eventually the pot smoking gets him kicked out of his parents’ quarters.
+Rex heads off to the counterculture.

-Drugs were around us but not part of our experience.
-Driving into the parking lot of the Anchorage Little League field was the first time ever I saw someone my age (or any age) shooting up.
-Anchorage was our big city, 50,000 civilians and 50,000 military.
-My first mall experience was there.
-It stayed open late at night, the perfect junior high hangout.
-There was no snobbishness between townies and military kids, as after junior high we all went to high school in the city.
-Downtown was our future.
+Drugs are around us but not part of our experience.
+Driving into the parking lot of the Anchorage Little League field is the first time I see someone my age (or any age) shooting up.
+Anchorage is our big city, 50,000 civilians and 50,000 military.
+My first mall experience is here.
+It stays open late at night, the perfect junior high hangout.
+There’s no snobbishness between townies and military kids.
+After junior high we’ll all go to high school in Anchorage.
+Downtown is our future.

-This was the period before the Trans-Alaska Oil Pipeline was approved.
-Everyone was unemployed and broke.
-So we made do with activities that cost nothing, such as the salmon run on the Kenai peninsula – hundreds of fishermen on the banks trying to snag salmon by the month (on their spawning run salmon don’t feed); other spots snagged meant the fish hadn’t had a sporting chance and must be tossed back.
-Native Americans were allowed nets, which seemed more efficient; they must have thought us idiots for throwing back fish.
-It had to have the illusion of sport fishing.
-Everyone got plenty of fish.
+It is the period before the Trans-Alaska Oil Pipeline is approved.
+Everyone is unemployed and broke.
+We make do with activities that cost nothing, such as the salmon run on the Kenai peninsula – hundreds of fishermen on the banks trying to snag salmon by the month.
+On their spawning run salmon never feed; other spots snagged means the fish had no sporting chance and must be tossed back.
+Native Americans are allowed nets, which seems much more efficient; they must think we’re idiots for throwing fish back.
+It has to have the illusion of sport fishing.
+Everyone gets plenty of fish.

-It was a totally sporting life.
-Most families had canoes and Winnebago’s for these trips, not mine.
-We spent our leave visiting relatives in the lower forty-eight states.
-Having spent all our money on airfare, there wasn’t much excitement other than hanging out with my cousins in a country town.
-I claimed to be a great North Woodsman.
-My cousins took me to shoot rats at the local town dump.
-The rats scurried about as bulldozers moved the trash.
-My biggest trophy kill was a rat charging right at me, which I shot from about four feet; it slithered away.
+It’s a totally sporting life.
+Most families own canoes and Winnebago’s for these trips.
+Not mine.
+We use our leave visiting relatives in the lower forty-eight states.
+Having spent all our money on airfare, there isn’t much excitement other than hanging out with my cousins in a country town.
+I claim to be a great North Woodsman.
+The locals take me to shoot rats at the town dump.
+The rats scurry about as bulldozers move the trash.
+My biggest trophy kill is a rat charging right at me, I shoot from about four feet; it slithered away.

-I made friends at the mall with a high schooler from town we called Big John, there being so many Johns.
-He asked me if I wanted to spend the night at his house and smoke pot, so I stayed over one weekend.
-I got so wasted I had to go outside.
-It was a crisp winter night with Northern Lights glowing on the horizon and stars so clear they started to spin in my head.
-I ended up throwing up.
-Big Jon was cool about it.
-We ended up falling asleep listening to Black Sabbath, over and over on his turntable.
+I make friends at the mall with a high schooler we call Big John, there being so many Johns.
+I stay over one weekend after he asks me to spend the night at his house and smoke pot.
+I get so wasted I go outside.
+It is a crisp winter night with Northern Lights glowing on the horizon.
+The stars seem so clear they start to spin in my head.
+I end up throwing up.
+Big John’s cool about it.
+We end up falling asleep listening to Black Sabbath, over and over on his turntable.

-Later I wondered if he was a devil worshiper.
-It felt nice to sleep with him, even though there were two beds in his room.
-My buddies didn’t know about pot.
-The heaviest experience was camping in Palmer the last summer.
-We got someone to buy us vodka.
-This time everyone but me threw up .
+Later I wonder if he’s a devil worshiper.
+It’s not odd to sleep in his bed, just a kid’s sleepover.
+My buddies don’t know about pot.
+Our heaviest experience is camping in Palmer on our last summer.
+We get someone to buy us vodka.
+This time everyone but me throws up .
 My orange tent still smells like puke.
-Before we got so wasted, we sat around the campfire telling stories, the “Stand by Me” gang of 1973.
+Before we get too wasted, we sit around the campfire telling stories, the “Stand by Me” gang of 1973.

-It was the summer before starting tenth grade and high school.
-But the Vietnam War was over, most of us were transferring out that year, and we’d never be together again.
-We would start high school on our own, in new places.
-Being military brats, this wasn’t the first time.
-My dad was retiring and had taken a job in Miami.
-Mom said we’d be warm for once.
+It’s the summer before I start tenth grade in high school.
+The Vietnam War is over.
+Most of us are transferring out that year.
+We’ll never be together again, all starting high school on our own, in new places.
+Being military brats, this isn’t the first time.
+My dad is retiring and has a job in Miami.
+Mom says we’ll be warm for once.
 Funny though, I never found it cold in Alaska.